 The life of Judge William H. Colby is the great American success story we all love to hear!
 Judge William lost both his parents by the age of 13 and, penniless, found his way from New York to Springfield Illinois.
 He was employed by George Bergen whose farm was across the road from this house and is now Bergen Park.
 He worked hard and on rainy days secretly studied law books, hiding them in a wheat bin.
 He was to become prominent as a lawyer, city attorney, and probate judge.
 His family lived here until 1912.
 For the next forty years the house passed through many hands and from 1955 to 1984 was occupied by the Crifasi family.
 In 1984 the house was purchased by the Joslins whom re-opened it under the name of “Chesapeake Seafood House.”
 Since then, we have specialized in fresh seafood from all over the world.

-There is a fine lawn with stately old trees where departing guest may linger and perhaps imagine the old Bergen homestead with a young man reading Blackstone on a raining day.
+There is a fine lawn with stately old trees where departing guests may linger and perhaps imagine the old Bergen homestead with a young man reading Blackstone on a rainy day.

 Lobster Tail, crab meat stuff shrimp, fried shrimp, & crab legs

 In loving memory of Chesapeake Seafood House founder